vibhubhatia007/OpenCV/README.md

-# OpenCV
+# SnapItUp

 ->Detecting faces in a video stream.

 ->Extracting picture snippets from avideo stream.

-->Add some cool filters to picture snippe.
+->Add some cool filters to picture snippets.